ASE2020-orange/thingy-api-orange/README.md

 # README

 ## .env file
-do not forget to set the `.env` file based on `.env.sample`
+Copy the `.env.sample` file at the root of the server folder and name it `.env`, fill up your parameters.
 ## DB diagram
 https://dbdiagram.io/d/5fa2c0713a78976d7b7a8403

 ## Run

-First setup your MQTT Thingy config in the `server/.env`file.
+You need to have your MQTT Thingy setup with the config in the `server/.env`file.

 You need to have docker installed on your machine.